cg2021c/threejs-presentation-anak-ambis/6.2.LatheGeometry/README.md

 }
 ```

-In this piece of JavaScript, you can see that we generate 30 points whose x coordinate is based on a combination of sine and cosine functions, while the z coordinate is based on the i and count variables.
+In this piece of JavaScript, we can see that we generate 30 points whose x coordinate is based on a combination of sine and cosine functions, while the z coordinate is based on the i and count variables.
 This creates a spline visualized by the red dots in the preceding screenshot.
 Based on these points, we can create THREE.LatheGeometry.
 Besides the array of vertices, THREE.LatheGeometry takes a couple of other arguments.
 The following table lists all the arguments:

 | Parameter | Mandatory | Description                                                                                                                                                                     |
 | --------- | --------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |